-If you are shopping for a leaf blower, then you have probably come across the measurements: CFM and MPH.
+If you are shopping for a leaf blower, then you’ve probably come across these measurements: CFM and MPH.

 But what do they mean?
 Is there a difference between the two measurements?

 What do these numbers tell you about the leaf blower you are considering buying?

 Yes, there is a difference.

 In fact, they both measure distinctly different things.
 And to understand this, we first need to understand what each of the measurements is.